Few sins are as sneaky and difficult to detect as pride.

 We must be aware of it and how God defines it.

-The sin of pride in the Bible could have tripped me up as I was feeling so alone and abandoned.
-You know what kind of pride I’m talking about.
-If not, check out the sermon at the end of this post.
+The sin of pride in the Bible made me stumble because I was feeling very alone and abandoned.
+It’s the kind of pride that I’m referring to.
+If you’re not familiar with it, you can listen to the sermon at the end of this post.

 Notice I said I “felt” alone.

 Hey, I understand everyone doesn’t have a Christian women’s lifestyle blog as I do.
-I’m fortunate to have this medium to express myself but also to encourage people who may feel like I do at any given moment.
+I’m fortunate to have this medium to express myself and encourage people who may feel like I do at any moment.

 Back to my previous Christian lifestyle blog post…

 Have you ever felt that way, Christian Woman?
 Have you ever felt overcome or defeated in a hardship?
-Have you ever felt as though God’s word – while true- was falling short in your own personal nightmare?
+Have you ever felt as though God’s word – while true- was falling short of what you needed it to do as you navigate your own personal nightmare?

 Number one: May the world understand how much I need Jesus!

-Look, Christian Lady, I am no one from nowhere and everyone must know that so God can get the glory out of my entire life.
-I, myself, must remember that too to maintain a proper perspective of who I am…and who I am not!
+Look, Christian Lady, I am no one from nowhere, and everyone must know that so God can get the glory out of my entire life.
+I must remember that too, to maintain a proper perspective of who I am…and who I am not!